Wage Payment Laws

 Wage payment laws are generally state specific.
 The federal government does not have any laws governing these issues.
-Wage payment laws cover such issues as the frequency with which employees must be paid; the manner in which an employee can be paid, including direct deposit; when an employee must be paid when separated from employment, whether the employee is fired or quit; and what deductions can be taken from an employee's wages.
+Wage payment laws cover such issues as the frequency with which employees must be paid; the manner in which an employee can be paid, including direct deposit; when an employee must be paid when separated from employment, whether the employee is fired or quit; and what deductions can be taken from an employee’s wages.
 They are different from wage and hour topics such as minimum wage laws, overtime laws, and leave laws.
-Below are links to pages that contain summaries of and links related to each state's wage payment requirements for private sector employers (some states have different laws for public sector employers).
-They provide state-specific answers to questions such as:

 - How frequently must an employer pay an employee?